jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 The in-wallet escrow provides clear UX benefits:

-* Users can see all their funds using their normal wallet app.
-While it is _also_ possible for your wallet to display the funds in the _external_ smart contract, gathering the data is complex because your wallet must locate all the external accounts.
+* Users can see all their Safenet funds using their normal wallet app.
+While it is _also_ possible for a wallet app to display the funds in the _external_ smart contract, gathering the data is complex because your wallet must locate all the external accounts.
 * You don't have to remember to pull the funds back into your wallet (they're already in your wallet).

 Coupling the protocol to smart contract wallets could also be limiting in some ways.
 Extending these protocols beyond EVM is already difficult, and coupling the protocol to smart contract wallets adds more complexity when expanding beyond EVM (every chain needs smart contract wallets that support the Safenet primitives).